gempurbayu/GemSec-Security-Analyzer-MCP/README.md

 npm run build
 ```

-GemSec is exposed via the `gemsec` binary defined in `package.json`.
-After building, tools can call `./build/index.js` directly (it exports the MCP server).
+GemSec is exposed via the `gemsec-mcp` binary.
+After installation, you can use it directly in your MCP client configuration.

 ## Available MCP Tools